hallzy/test/report-assignment4and5.md

 #### MouseClickEventTest
 Test cases:
- - click 'mute' link to mute the game
+ - click 'mute' link to mute the game (doesn't work in Firefox)
- - click 'unmute' link to unmute the game
+ - click 'unmute' link to unmute the game (doesn't work in Firefox)
  - click 'spaceinvaders on github' to navigate to the source code repo
  - click 'more experiments' to navigate to author website view more experiments
  - click 'more dwmkeer.com' to navigate to author website
  - click back button to navigate back to spaceinvaders

+####MuteTestOnChrome
+Made this test to verify that the mute/unmute button works as it should in Chrome.
+Test Cases:
+ - click 'mute' to mute the game
+ - click 'unmute' to unmute the game

 #### StaticContentTest
 Test cases: